sitamgithub-MSIT/Socket-Programming-In-Python/README.md

 Importing the socket library and creating a basic socket are the first steps in socket programming.

-# A simple server-client progra
+# A simple server-client program

 Here, two parameters were supplied to a socket instance that was created.
 AF INET is the first parameter, while SOCK STREAM is the second.
 AF_INET stands for ipv4 address-family.
 The connection-oriented TCP protocol is referred to as SOCK_STREAM.
 Now that we have this socket, we can connect to a server.